Democratising Disability... Taking Control

 The United Nation’s Convention on the Rights of Persons with Disabilities recognises the importance for persons with disabilities to have the freedom to make their own choices, and be actively involved in decision-making processes about policies and programs.

-The session will explore barriers in achieving person-centred community for everyone, regardless of ability or location, and mechanisms to facilitate democracy in the disability sector and community.
+The session will explore barriers in taking control regardless of ability or location, and mechanisms to facilitate democracy in the disability sector and community.

 This event it proudly brought to you by: